min2ha/ukwa-site/content/collection/2391/index.en.md

   "title": "Children's Websites",
   "startDateText": "28-04-2005",
   "highlights": [],
-  "description": "This collection of websites contains sites designed to be used by children as well as sites which deal with issues which affect children such as literacy and bullying.  \r\n\r\n", "id": 2391,
+  "description": "This collection of websites contains sites designed to be used by children as well as sites which deal with issues which affect children such as literacy and bullying.  \n\n", "id": 2391,
   "field_publish": true,
   "targetIds": [